Alfresco/docs-alfresco/media-management/1.2/using/index.md

 Alfresco Media Management provides a black background (dark theme) for Share, that mutes elements until they are required, and makes it easier to work with rich media content.
 If you're a site administrator you can enable this theme.

-For more information about using themes in general, see [Share Themes](#LINK content-services/6.0/develop/share-ext-points/share-themes.md).
+For more information about using themes in general, see [Share Themes]({% link content-services/6.0/develop/share-ext-points/share-themes.md %}).
 Only an administrator can enable a theme.

-1. From the Alfresco Content Services toolbar, select Admin Tools and click Application in the Tools list.
+1. From the Content Services toolbar, select Admin Tools and click Application in the Tools list.

     The Options page appears.